Local government pay campaign 2024/25

 You can read the claim in full here.

-“Our members tell us how every day how they are struggling with the cost-of-living crisis and how they are struggling to make ends meet.
+“UNISON members tell us how they are struggling with the cost-of-living.
 Local government workers must be properly rewarded for the vital services they provide.”

 They say “Local Government is facing a cut in real terms to both core revenue and capital budgets.
 As a proportion of funding allocated to the Scottish Budget, the percentage for local government has declined.”